Oldman10000/happy_dogs_home/README.md

 ### User Stories

-I am a first time visitor and I want:
+I am a visitor and I want:

 * To find out what this website is for
-* To know where the charity is located
 * The site to be easy to 'learn', navigate and use
 * To see lots of pictures of happy dogs
+* To see what dogs are available
 * To be able to easily contact the charity in order to make an adoption or make an enquiry
 * To follow the charity on social media
 * To use the site on mobile/tablet/desktop

-I am a returning visitor and I want:

-* To see what dogs are available
-* To see any updates (in operational procedure/covid changes etc)
+* To know where the charity is located

 I am the website owner and I want:

-* Visitors to have a positive first impression
-* Visitors to want to make a donation
+* Visitors to want to make a donation or adoption
-* People to want to make an adoption
 * To receive feedback on the new site
-* For visitors to subscribe to blog or mailing list to keep them engaged

 ### Strategy Trade-off table

+Below I have created a trade-off table which directly addresses user stories above as well as further features which may not be viable now, but could be useful in future.

 Opportunity/Problem | Importance | Viability
 --------------------|------------|-----------
 Create an online presence | 5 | 5
 Show off our dogs | 5 | 5
+Encourage visitors to adopt | 5 | 5
 Provide means to donate online | 4 | 1
 Increase social media following | 4 | 4
 Blog/updates/mailing list | 3 | 2
-Encourage visitors to adopt | 5 | 5

 ## Scope